sara-nl/spider4advisors/README.md

 ### Getting started

 Let's start using the platform.
-Your project is called `surfadvisors`. and your personal account has been sent to your email.
+Your project is called `surfadvisors` and your personal account has been sent to your email.
 To setup your account, access the platform and run your first Spider job, please follow the instructions in our wiki page [here](http://doc.spider.surfsara.nl/en/latest/Pages/getting_started.html)

 # Spider features